 This condition may negatively affect your TMJs.
 TMJ is an abbreviation for temporomandibular joint, which is your jaw joint.
 You have one of these on each side of your face.
 These are the points at which your jaw connects to the rest of your skull.
 In some cases, bruxism can place excessive stress on these joints, leading to a disorder called TMD or temporomandibular disorder.
 However, TMD does not occur as a result of any one underlying cause, but as a result of several potential factors.

 At Modern Dentistry of Shrewsbury, we offer treatment options to improve your comfort.
 For both bruxism and TMJ problems, we create custom-fitted oral appliances that you will wear while you sleep.
 The soft appliances gently add cushion between your teeth, so you do not grind or clench.
 In addition, we may select an appliance that gently repositions your jaw for greater comfort and reduced stress on your jaw joints.

-Dr. Mehdi also offers Botox treatment, which may reduce TMJ soreness and tightness.
+We also offer Botox treatment, which may reduce TMJ soreness and tightness.

 Do I Make A Good Candidate?

 Your candidacy depends primarily on whether you suffer from bruxism or TMJ problems.
 If you answer, “yes” to one or more of the common symptoms, you may need treatment.
 The symptoms of each disorder include:

 - Dull, chronic headache

 - Sore jaw